CarGurus Header

 7/10

-The 2025 Hyundai Kona Electric was limited to front-wheel drive, with the base SE model featuring a 48.6-kWh battery pack offering a range of 200 miles.
+The 2025 Hyundai Kona Electric was limited to front-wheel drive, with the base SE trim featuring a 48.6-kWh battery offering a modest 200-mile range.
 The single electric motor produced 133 horsepower and 188 pound-feet of torque.
-Opting for the Long Range 64.8-kWh pack increased the range to 261 miles and power to 201 hp and 291 lb-ft of torque.
+Opting for the Long Range 64.8-kWh battery increased the range to 261 miles and power to 201 hp and 291 lb-ft of torque.
 The N-Line trim, despite having the larger battery, had a reduced range of 230 miles due to its larger wheels.
-The Kona's acceleration was modest, taking around seven seconds to reach 60 mph.
-It featured paddle shifters for regenerative braking and a 400-volt electrical architecture, resulting in adequate DC fast-charging times.
+The Kona's acceleration was moderate, taking around seven seconds to reach 60 mph.
+It featured paddle shifters for regenerative braking and a 400-volt electrical architecture, with DC fast-charging taking over 40 minutes to reach 80% charge.

 Form and function